Fascism in Uruguay

-3 October 1935 issue of "La Mañana", reporting about 100 Uruguayan volunteers joining the Italian invasion of Ethiopia.

-Fascism has been historically present in Uruguay both in its classical form as in local variants.
+Fascism has been historically present in Uruguay, both in its classical form and in local variants.

-Since Benito Mussolini's rise to power, the fascist government strived to influence foreign politics, particularly among the Italian migrant population in the Americas.
+Since Benito Mussolini's rise to power, the Italian fascist government strove to influence foreign politics, particularly among the Italian migrant population in the Americas.
 Through various propaganda campaigns and the foundation of different institutions, the Italian government tried to sway Italian Uruguayans to the fascist ideology, eventually fostering the development of autochthonous fascist movements.

 Italian community

-Italian immigrants formed the majority of the Uruguayan migrant population, and therefore Italy–Uruguay relations, both diplomatic and cultural, had been historically strong.
+Italian immigrants formed the majority of the Uruguayan migrant population, and therefore Italy–Uruguay relations, both diplomatic and cultural, and had been historically strong.
 Furthermore, the Italian national hero Giuseppe Garibaldi had served in the Uruguayan Civil War in the 1840s and was perceived as a key figure of Uruguayan national identity.
-Italian fascist diplomacy sought to "wake up" a perceived lost national pride among the migrant community in order to propagate fascism in Latin America.
+Italian fascist diplomacy sought to "wake up" a perceived lost national pride among the migrant community to propagate fascism in Latin America.
 This intent, however, was not as successful as expected considering the prevalence of left-wing ideas among the working-class immigrants.